Coalition on Adult Basic Education

 These efforts are generously underwritten with support provided by

-The Commission on Adult Basic Education is organized to advance national and international adult education and literacy opportunities for all persons.
+The Coalition on Adult Basic Education is organized to advance national and international adult education and literacy opportunities for all persons.
 The purposes of COABE are:

 - To promote adult education and literacy programs, including Adult Basic Education, Adult Secondary Education, English for Speakers of Other Languages, Family Literacy, Skills Development, Workforce Development, and other state, federal, and private programs which assist undereducated and/or disadvantaged adults to function effectively